k5cents/models-markets/README.md

 5. There are more undecideds or third-party voters in the polls
 6. The race is more lopsided

-With these quantiative facors in mind, the model calculates the probability distribution in each candidate's share of the vote.
+With these quantitative factors in mind, the model calculates the probability distribution in each candidate's share of the vote.

 The model then runs uses these predicted shares to run a [Monte Carlo